Step 3: Sensitivity review

 Submit applications for the closure and retention of born-digital records to The National Archives for review and advice (under historical and non-historical exemptions).

-Complete a closure/retention application form (XLS, 0.02 MB) to provide justification to the Advisory Council (AC).
-The applications are submitted to the AC and are reviewed at one of their meetings.
+Complete a closure/retention application form (XLS, 0.04 MB) to provide justification.
+The applications are submitted to TNA and are reviewed for agreement by the relevant authority.

-Here are some useful tips to get started:
+Here are some more useful tips to get started:

 • Context is key – in particular the knowledge accumulated as part of the Appraisal and Selection process